 The Detection limit in x-ray spectroscopy is primarily governed by the continuous background found within PIXE spectra.
 Inbound fast ions interacting with material surrounding the sample, or other materials found within the chamber, can incite background rays.
 A halo effect from a poorly collimated beam can produce x-rays in the target holder or chamber walls.
-The graphite collimator and Faraday cup can also be a sources of background x-rays if the detector is within line of sight to these components.
+The graphite collimator and Faraday cup can also be sources of background x-rays if the detector is within line-of-sight to these components.
 To detect background x-ray peaks, while the Faraday cup is in normal operating position, the proton beam should pass through an empty target holder during the performance of a data acquisition run.
-Close placement of the sample and collimator, and proper beam alignment ensures that no material, excluding sample targets, will be irradiated by fast ions; ECU's PIXE apparatus has an imperceptible amount of x-ray induced background during data acquisition.
+Close placement between the sample and collimator, and proper beam alignment ensures that no material, excluding sample targets, will be irradiated by fast ions; ECU's PIXE apparatus has an imperceptible amount of x-ray induced background during data acquisition.

-It is important to note that the key promoters of background with PIXE are proton induced primary bremsstrahlung, electron bremsstrahlung, and γ -ray emission.
-Primary bremsstrahlung produced by a charged particle is proportional to the square of its deceleration [17].
-The electron and proton experience the same Coulombic forces, but their masses have a ratio of 1836:1, so primary projectile bremsstrahlung associated with incoming protons is negligible compared to the radiation produced by secondary electrons [18].
-Regarding PIXE, the main generator of x-ray background is bremsstrahlung associated with the electrons that are ejected from the atom because of inelastic collisions.
-As the Coulomb field of a target nucleus scatters, or accelerates, an ejected electron then it returns to its original bound state in the ionized atom, secondary electron induced atomic bremsstrahlung emission occurs.
+It is important to note that the key promoters of background with PIXE are proton induced primary bremsstrahlung, electron bremsstrahlung, and $\gamma$ -ray emission.
+Primary bremsstrahlung produced by a charged particle is proportional to the square of its deceleration.
+[18] The electron and proton experience the same Coulombic forces, but their masses have a ratio of 1836:1, so primary projectile bremsstrahlung associated with incoming protons is negligible compared to the radiation produced by secondary electrons.
+[18] Regarding PIXE, the main generator of x-ray background is then the bremsstrahlung associated with the electrons that are ejected from the atom as a result of inelastic collisions.
+As the Coulomb field of a target nucleus scatters, or accelerates, secondary electron induced atomic bremsstrahlung emission occurs.

-When a resting electron of mass m_e encounters a head-on-collision with a charged projectile of mass M_p having an energy of E_0 , the electron can receive no more energy than T_m ; the maximum amount of kinetic energy that can be transmitted to the electron is:
+When a resting electron of mass $m_e$ encounters a head-on-collision with a charged projectile of mass $M_p$ having an energy of $E_0$ , the electron can receive no more energy than $T_m$ ; the maximum amount of kinetic energy that can be transmitted to the electron is approximately:

-$$T_m = 4E_0 \left(\frac{m_e}{M_v}\right) \tag{9}$$
+$$T_m = 4E_0 \left(\frac{m_e}{M_p}\right) \tag{10}$$

 Where secondary electron energies have values of 2.2 keV for a 1MeV proton beam, 4.4 keV for 2 MeV protons, and 6.535 keV for 3 MeV protons.
-When an ionized atom receives an ejected electron back into its bound state, bremsstrahlung is produced, but If the electron's final state is unbound, and there are no discreet values of allowed energies, photon emission and ionization continually occur, and a radiative ionization process transpires [19].
+When an energetic charged particle is decelerated, the excess kinetic energy is given off as electromagnetic energy; this radiative process is referred to as Bremsstrahlung radiation.
+[18]

 Secondary electrons are ejected inelastically in the same forward direction as the proton beam.
 Bremsstrahlung peaks at 90° with respect to the direction of the ejected electrons and is at a minimum in the direction of the incoming beam.
-Ideally the detector would be perpendicular to the sample (as far away from 90° as possible), but the chamber geometry prevents this.
-ECU's SDD detector is located 135° degrees from the forward direction of the ion beam.
-Even though at photon energies beyond 6 keV atomic bremsstrahlung are the primary contributor to the continuous PIXE spectrum, the bremsstrahlung is practically unnoticeable in ECU's x-ray fluorescence spectra and was of not much consequence during detector calibration.
+Ideally the detector would be perpendicular to the sample (as far away from 90° as possible), but the chamber's geometry prevents this.
+ECU's SDD detector is located 135° degrees from the forward direction of the ion beam, or, in other words, 45° to the normal of the sample.
+Even though, at photon energies beyond 6 keV, atomic bremsstrahlung is the primary contributor to the continuous PIXE spectrum, the bremsstrahlung is practically unnoticeable in the x-ray fluorescence spectra and was of little consequence during system calibration.